cernst72/vja/Features.md

 ```

 ### Defer task

 There is a shortcut for setting a delay on a task by giving a timedelta expression.

 ```shell
 vja defer 1 1d
 vja defer --help
 ```

-This command moves the due_date (and later the reminder) ahead in time.
+This command moves the due_date and the first reminder ahead in time.

 ### Reminders